 Massage is best done on a regular basis.
 What is regular for you?
 Only you can determine that.
 If you're having acute or chronic pain, you might need more frequent massages (many clients find once a week helps tackle acute issues quickly).
 If you just want to relax once in a while, make an appointment when you feel you need it (people with relatively physical jobs usually prefer about once a month for optimal results).
 Whatever your needs, this is the place to get great quality massages at prices affordable enough to implement in your lifestyle.
 See the "Deals and Discounts" tab for information on packages-- a great way to get regular massages without breaking the bank!

 Most massages and body wraps are charged at the same rate.
 Your therapeutic massage will be tailored to your specific needs.
-It might include relaxation massage, myofascial, NMT, deep tissue, reflexotherapy, aromatherapy, hot packs, liniments, joint mobilization, hot stone compresses or any other modality the therapist feels will help you achieve your bodywork goals at one all-inclusive rate.
+It might include relaxation massage, myofascial, NMT, deep tissue, reflexotherapy, wonderful scents, hot packs, liniments, joint mobilization, hot stone compresses or any other modality the therapist feels will help you achieve your bodywork goals at one all-inclusive rate.

 60 min -- $75